 Flood boards are usually lightweight and can create a watertight seal when fixed around windows and doorframes.
 They’re also reusable.

-Sandbags are a good alternative, despite sewage in the water sometimes contaminating them.
+Sandbags are a good alternative.
 You can either buy your own or your local council may be able to provide some (although these can be scarce in a crisis).

 Airbrick covers can be bought and fixed over the ventilation bricks that otherwise helps your house breathe.
 You can also stop water from getting through by sealing them with plastic covers.